-The company has been consulting with a brewmaster to get the flavor just right, and plans subtle packaging with no obvious nods to the TV show—just an exact replica of the cartoon brew that will play like an inside joke for Simpsons superfans.
+The company has been consulting with a brewmaster to get the flavor just right and plans subtle packaging with no obvious nods to the TV show—just a replica of the cartoon brew that will play like an inside joke for Simpsons superfans.

 Chileans will soon be able to experience the cause of, and solution to, all of life’s problems, which in real life will also allegedly have a "caramel aromatic."
 There are no current plans to bring the suds to the United States, however: